 7. 645.123 ÷ 103 or 645.123 × 0.001

-Millions Hundreds of Thousand Tens of Thousand Thousands Hundreds Tens Units.
+Millions Hundreds of Thousand Tens of Thousand Thousands Hundreds Tens Ones.
 Tenths Hundredths Thousandths

 Knowledge: Place Value Relationship

-The beginning of the junior division is the first time students study the decimal part of a number.
+The beginning of the Junior Division is the first time students study the decimal part of a number.
 They need to deepen their understanding of the place values of the numbers and the relationship between the place values.
 Decimal numbers are part of everyday life and understanding the place values to the right and left of the decimal point is essential.
 The decimal point plays a significant role in decimal notation.
-It separates the whole part from the decimal part and thus indicates the position of the units.
+It separates the whole part from the decimal part and thus indicates the position of the ones.

-It is essential that students recognize the position of the units, since it is the unit that defines the whole, from which the tenths, hundredths and thousandths are formed on the one hand, and the tens, hundreds and thousands on the other.
-We can therefore say that the unit, identified by the point, is at the heart of the decimal system.
+It is essential that students recognize the position of the ones, since it defines the whole, from which the tenths, hundredths and thousandths are formed on the one hand, and the tens, hundreds and thousands on the other.
+We can therefore say that the ones, identified by the decimal point, is at the heart of the decimal system, and there is symmetry around it.

 This recognition of the role of the units digit is evidenced by the name prefixes given to the place value of the digits on either side of the unit digit.
 Thus, tens represent a quantity ten times greater than the unit, while tenths represent a quantity ten times smaller than the unit.